-The Microsites product is one of Higher Logic's optional modules.
-It gives your organization the ability to create and manage independent websites (Microsites) for any of your Higher Logic communities, and if needed, stand-alone Microsites that aren't associated to a community.
-Doing so grants community leaders and organizational staff the flexibility to manage an independent website tailored specifically for their community and its members, controlling everything from the content available to the design, layout, and navigation.
+Microsites is one of Higher Logic's optional modules.
+It gives your organization the ability to create and manage independent websites (microsites) for any of your Higher Logic communities, or as stand-alone microsites that aren't associated to a community.
+Microsites grant community leaders and organizational staff the flexibility to manage an independent website that is tailored to their community and its members, and in which they controlling everything from available content to the design, layout, and site navigation.

 Watch the video

 Types of Microsites